 2. Click the big red Download button to save the embedder on your computer.

-4. Click "Open" and then "Install Now."
-Because the installer uses ftp 4 to upload things you will need to enter the same information as when you use Cyberduck to upload files.
+4. Click “Open” and then “Install Now.”
+Because the installer uses ftp [footnote] the same protocol as cyberduck[/footnote] to upload things you will need to enter the same information as when you use Cyberduck to upload files.
 Ie, mynmi.net, your user name, and the same password that you use with Cyberduck.

 5. Once the file is uploaded click Activate Plugin.
 The plugin is activated and ready to go.
 It’s time to put it to work.